TH-joSepHTDaI/mediawiki-dth/README.md

-# MediaWiki Project with PostgreSQL (v1)
+# MediaWiki Project with PostgreSQL and Nginx (v2)

-This repository provides a local DevOps environment for running [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) with a PostgreSQL database.
+This repository provides a reproducible DevOps environment for running [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) with a PostgreSQL database and an Nginx reverse proxy.

-The goal of this version (v1) is to demonstrate:
+The goal of this version (v2) is to demonstrate a more production-like setup that includes:
-- Reproducible environment setup via Docker Compose
+- **Reproducible environment setup** via Docker Compose
+- **Secure HTTPS access** through Nginx reverse proxy with SSL
-- Automation through Makefile commands
+- **Environment automation** using Makefile commands
-- Observability (logs, healthcheck, smoke tests)
+- **Observability** via container logs, health checks, and smoke tests

 ---